-As described in detail under the headings "Compensation Committee" and "Executive Compensation," our executive compensation programs are designed to attract and retain key executives, to stimulate management's efforts on our behalf in a way that supports our business plan and to align management's incentives with our long-term interests and those of our shareholders.
-Please read the discussion under the headings "Compensation Committee" beginning on page 7 and "Executive Compensation" beginning on page 10 for additional details about our executive compensation programs, including information about the fiscal year 2015 compensation of our named executive officers.
+As described in detail under the heading and "Executive Compensation," our executive compensation programs are designed to attract and retain key executives, to stimulate management's efforts on our behalf in a way that supports our business plan and to align management's incentives with our long-term interests and those of our shareholders.
+Please read the discussion under the heading "Executive Compensation" for additional details about our executive compensation programs, including information about the fiscal year 2018 compensation of our named executive officers.